turbot/steampipe-plugin-oci/docs/tables/oci_mysql_heat_wave_cluster.md

   lifecycle_state <> 'ACTIVE';
 ```

-### List Heat Wave clusters where cluster size is more than 2
+### List heat wave clusters with cluster size more than 2

 ```sql
 select